Lara Trump Shares Adorable Photo Of Son Luke The ‘Water Baby’ Days After Bikini Snapshot

 And once again, the 35-year-old is getting into the summer spirit, this time with a solo photo of her adorable son Luke.
 In the snapshot, Luke can be seen in a large blue float in a pool.
 The tot has a big smile on his face as he sits in the float, showing off his beautiful head of blonde hair.
 While she tagged her other photo in Wrightsville Beach, North Carolina, it is unclear where baby Luke is in the most recent image.

-Like her previous photo, this one has gained Lara a ton of attention with over 9,000 likes as well as 150 plus comments in just 17 hours of being posted.
+Like her previous photo, this one has gained Lara a ton of attention with over 9,000 likes as well as 150-plus comments in just 17 hours of being posted.
 There were a few fans who made political references as Lara is the daughter-in-law of President Donald Trump, but the overwhelming majority simply commented on the cute picture to let Lara know how adorable her son Luke is.

 “My Goodness I could just eat him up.
 What a Gorgeous Baby.
 That Face, His Smile Always Puts a Smile On My Face #growingtoofast”